Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Waterloo Bridge (1940), 109 minutes, D: Mervyn LeRoy

-A classic, sentimental, romantic tearjerker, Vivien Leigh's first film following her success in Gone With The Wind.
-Middle-aged British colonel Roy Cronin (Robert Taylor) paces on the famous Waterloo Bridge in the city of London during World War II, and in flashback, remembers when he was a handsome Army Captain in World War I. He falls in love with a naive young ballerina Myra Lester (Vivien Leigh), but is called off to war and their plans to wed are postponed.
+A classic, sentimental, romantic tearjerker, Vivien Leigh's first film following her success in Gone With The Wind (1939).
+Middle-aged British colonel Roy Cronin (Robert Taylor) paces on the famous Waterloo Bridge in the city of London during World War II, and in flashback, remembers when he was a handsome Army Captain ready to depart for the trenches in World War I. He falls in love with a naive young ballerina Myra Lester (Vivien Leigh), but is called off to war and their plans to wed are postponed.
 Bidding him farewell at the Waterloo train station, she abandons her dance performance and is fired from the ballet company.
-Myra soon descends into poverty, and becoming destitute, desperately turns to prostitution.
-She falsely learns that Roy has been killed in the war, but in a memorable scene, accidentally meets him when he returns while soliciting business from returning soldiers.
+Desperate, Myra soon descends into poverty, becomes destitute, and turns to prostitution, walking the Waterloo Bridge for clients.
+She falsely learns that Roy has been killed in the war, but in a memorable scene, accidentally meets him when he returns, while she is soliciting business from returning soldiers.
 During their reunion, Myra doesn't reveal her occupation to him.
-They renew their romance, but she becomes distraught and suicidal, feeling degraded by her indiscretions.
+They renew their romance and lives, but she becomes distraught and suicidal, feeling degraded by her indiscretions and deception, and fearing that her secrets will resurface and prevent them from marrying.
+In the downbeat conclusion, Myra walks in front of a truck.

 The Westerner (1940), 100 minutes, D: William Wyler

-Drifter cowboy Cole Hardin (Gary Cooper), on his way through Texas to California, rides into a town (named Langtry) run by Judge Roy Bean (Walter Brennan), who calls himself "the Law west of the Pecos."
-He is falsely accused of stealing a horse after buying a horse from a horse thief and is taken before the infamous justice of the peace for a mock trial, and sentenced to hang.
-He talks his way out of being hanged by convincing the judge of his friendship with the judge's idol, stage star Lily Langtry (Lilian Bond).
+An entertaining western saga, with Walter Brennan (who won a record-setting third Academy Award for his supporting role) and Gary Cooper.
+The story was told in the era of vicious range wars between cattlemen and homesteaders in the post-Civil War period.
+Included an impressive Gregg Toland-filmed prairie fire sequence.
+Drifter cowboy and saddle tramp Cole Hardin (Gary Cooper), on his way through Texas to California, rides into a town (named Langtry) run by notorious, self-appointed, despotic hanging Judge Roy Bean (Walter Brennan), who calls himself "the Law west of the Pecos."
+Hardin is falsely accused of stealing a horse after buying a horse from a horse thief and is taken before the infamous justice of the peace for a mock trial, and sentenced to hang.
+He talks his way out of being hanged by convincing the judge of his friendship with the judge's obsessive idol, English stage star Lily Langtry (Lilian Bond).
 Later, he gives the judge a lock of hair, convincing him it is real.
 Hardin ends up defending homesteaders on the opposite side from the judge in a bloody and violent range war and land dispute.
-In the final scene, Hardin confronts the judge in a theatre with guns drawn before a Langtry performance.
+In the final showdown scene, Hardin confronts the judge in a gas-lit opera theatre in Ft.
+Davis, Texas with guns drawn before a Langtry performance.